fanlidublin/DaysInDublin/Daily_Proverb.md

 - The wisest mind has something yet to learn.
 George Santayana

 - Reflect upon your blessings, of which everyone has plenty, not on your past misfortunes, of which everyone has some.
 Charles Dickens

+- Do what you can, with what you have, where you are.
+Theodore Roosevelt